ivopetkov/object-storage/README.md

 ## License
 This project is licensed under the MIT License.
 See the [license file](https://github.com/ivopetkov/object-storage/blob/master/LICENSE) for more information.

+## Contributing
+Feel free to open new issues and contribute to the project.
+Let's make it awesome and let's do in a positive way.

 ## Author
 This library is created and maintained by [Ivo Petkov](https://github.com/ivopetkov/) ([ivopetkov.com](https://ivopetkov.com)).